lanis-mobile/LanisAPI/README.md

 + Fetch calendar events.
 + Fetch conversations.
 + Fetch all schools that have Lanis.
++ Fetch all web applets with their links.

 **Overview of future Features, Problems and other things [here](https://github.com/users/kurwjan/projects/2).**